divyarajsinhsindhav/MiniURL-API/README.md

 ## Introduction

 This API provides functionality for a URL shortening service.
-Users can register, login, generate short URLs, and access administrative features.
+Users can register, login, generate short URLs, and access administrative features,

 ## Postman Collection